wired00/custom-queue/readme.md

         ],
 ```

-Set all these values from your `.env`.
+Set all these values from your Laravel `.env`.
 I.e:

 ```
 AWS_ACCESS_KEY_ID=ASIAWMC25A2L7MDO6NGA